arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-Note -- in the cloud RStudio using Binder, we've already installed `tidyverse`.
+Note -- in the cloud RStudio using Posit.cloud, we've already installed `tidyverse`.
 But if you're using the course materials in your own computer's installation of RStudio, it's possible you don't have `tidyverse` installed.
 If you get a message telling you that there's no package installed with that name, issue this command: `install.packages("tidyverse")`.

 </div>